cilliannolan/Platinum-Pedigree-Inheritance/pipelines/inheritance-vectors/README.md

 | chr1   | 6137  | 6137 | G   | A   | NA12886       | NA12878     | B     | 200102         |
 ```

+Assigned haplotype is contained in the `phase` column, the children in which this variant is observed are listed in the `children_calls` column.

 Output bed files are split into seperate files for variants occuring in each parent, these bed files are then split by chromosome and into along each chromosome to allow for parallelisation by window.

 2. Viterbi (`viterbi.py`)